collectiveaccess/ProvidenceDocs/_source/media/media_mirroring.rst

    The media mirroring system is very old.
 It was actually part of the 0.5x code base and was originally intended to move files to Adobe Flash Streaming Server.

    At the time everyone still used FTP to move files.
-Now, you'd never do that.
-   It's obsolete and should be removed.

 Additionally, CA can be configured to automatically use a mirror to serve media internally, if one is available.
 In this case when a media file is first uploaded it will be served from the local location.
 Once mirroring is complete (for large files or limited bandwidth connections, this can take a while) CA will automatically shift over to using the mirror.